mysociety/alaveteli/doc/manual/docs/installing/deploy.md

    * `lib/acts_as_xapian/xapiandbs` (copy this to straight into `shared` so it becomes `shared/xapiandbs`)
    * `log/`

+If you're using [rbenv](https://github.com/mysociety/alaveteli/wiki/Migrating-an-existing-Alaveteli-site-from-ruby-1.8.7#3-install-a-ruby-version-manager-optional), you can add a
+`rbenv-version` containing the ruby string to the `shared` directory.
+Alaveteli's deployment configuration will automatically recognise this and use the specified Ruby version.

 Now, back on your local machine:

 * make sure you're still in the Alaveteli repo (if not, `cd` back into it)